FAQ

 Audio and video attachments are supported via media=[...], but they are policy-driven by design:

-• Audio defaults to audio_policy="native_only" (fails unless the selected model supports native audio input).
+• Audio defaults to audio_policy="native_only" (fails loudly unless the model supports native audio input).

-• Video defaults to video_policy="auto" (native when supported; otherwise samples frames and routes them through vision handling).
+• Video defaults to video_policy="auto" (native video when supported; otherwise sample frames and route through image/vision handling).
+Frame sampling requires ffmpeg/ffprobe.

 How do I do speech-to-text (STT) or text-to-speech (TTS)?